 Doughnut charts are very similar to pie charts in terms of the area in the center cut out.
-Doughnut charts has a number of elements including the division of segments, and the meaning of arc of an individual segment.
-Doughnut charts are very ideal for presenting the relationship between proportions of different data groups.
-In this case users can focus on the proportional areas of the slices.
+Doughnut charts have a number of elements including the division of segments, and the meaning of arc of an individual segment.
+Doughnut charts are good for presenting the relationship between proportions of different data groups.
+In this case, users can focus on the proportional areas of the slices.
 Doughnuts also cover more details than pie charts via their blank space.

 This type of chart is normally used for explaining trends over periods.
 The vertical axis always displays numeric amount, while the X axis indicates some other related factors.
 Line charts can be shown with markers in the shape of circles, squares or other formats.

 Line charts are not so colorful as other types of charts, but it is very clear for users to see the trend within a specific period for a single set of data.
 Alternatively, you can compare trends for several different data groups.
-Managers or financial leaders may use such charts to measure and analyze long term trends of sales, financial data or marketing statistics.
+Managers or financial leaders may use such charts to measure and analyze long-term trends in sales, financial data or marketing statistics.

 Area charts are very similar to line charts, but the former ones have solid plot lines.
 Area charts are ideal for displaying trends over a period for single or several categories, or the change between several data groups.
 Basically, area charts have two main types: the stacked and the completed stacked area chart.
 Both of these types can show the nature of your selected data sets.